MLRAleader/Meteo_App/README.md

 # Meteo_App
 Meteo_App is a mini application that displays the weather for a country or city.
-Un projet qui m'a permet de comprendre la notion de fonction asynchrone et la manipulation d'API.
+This project allowed me to understand the concept of asynchronous functions and API manipulation.